-If your eligibility for financial aid is based upon your parents' income data, your parents may apply for a Plus Loan up to the cost of education..
-If your parents are not accepted r for the loan, you, the student, may borrow under the Stafford Unsubsidized Loan program described above.
-Payment may be deferred while the dependent student is enrolled at least half-time.
+If your eligibility for financial aid is based upon your parents' income data, you do not normally have access to the Unsubsidized Stafford Loan, but your parents may borrow up to the cost of education less the other aid you will receive.
+If your parents are not accepted by the lender for a loan, you, the student, may borrow under the Stafford Unsubsidized Loan program described above.
+Payment on the PLUS begins within 45 days after the loan is fully disbursed, but payment may be deferred while the dependent student is enrolled at least half-time.